 Striped bass mostly live in the western Atlantic.
 They live everywhere from the St. Lorenz River in Canada to St. John’s River in the state of Florida and even in the Gulf of Mexico.
 Coastlines and bays are its habitats, which makes trolling for bass easier there.
 You’ll often find popular fishing spots in these places.
 During spawning season in spring, rockfish even swim into freshwater rivers to lay eggs on sandbanks.
 As a result, although there are large populations in freshwater, rockfish mostly live in saltwater.

 Since rockfish fishing is possible in shallow waters, you can do it with the whole family.
 Children love picking out fun lures and jig when you’re getting ready to fish for rockfish or striped bass.
 Your family can try it on the banks of smaller rivers.
 Rockfish fishing from a boat is also very popular.
 You don’t even need a large boat- you could fish from a sea kayak if that’s your preference!
 Just remember to follow these safety rules – especially with children.

 There are many reasons why the striped bass is so popular with anglers.
 It’s a strong fighter, which makes this type of fishing a special challenge for sport anglers.
 Rockfish can grow up to two meters long and weigh 57 kilograms.
 On average, the fish are about two to three feet long and weigh 11 to 22 pounds.
 Such a catch is of course very rewarding.

 Have you gone striped bass fishing before?
 Did you catch anything?
+Any tips for picking the right lures or favorite places for trolling around in your boat?
 Be sure to share photos of your biggest catch with your family on FamilyApp!